Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Display and Graphics

-I first saw the HDR in action at a hands-on event, and having now spent more time with it, I can say that HDR absolutely enhances the visual experience.
+I first saw the HDR in action at a hands-on event, and having now spent more time with it, I can say that HDR enhances the visual experience.
 With HDR turned on, games look brighter and visually more impressive, while turning it off leaves things feeling flat and dull by comparison.

 A selection of characters in Mario Kart World, with Mario selected.